“Sally” is an ordinary woman…on the surface.

 Sally is a woman walking on eggshells!

-Having a parent with Borderline Personality Disorder, or BPD, or with Narcissistic Personality Disorder, or NPD, isn’t always easy to identify.
+Having an emotionally immature parent, even one with Borderline Personality Disorder, or BPD, or with Narcissistic Personality Disorder, or NPD, isn’t always easy to identify.
 Particularly if you’re the child of one.
 You long ago learned to agree completely, in order to maintain the peace, because those with the illness and no willingness to change (why should they, it’s everyone else’s fault!) experience disagreement as rejection.
 In their world, the other is all-good, or all-bad.
 Anyone in their lives can tell you, they’re never quite sure when the switch gets flipped, and suddenly the exciting flow of attention and admiration gets cut off, leaving you cold and alone, prey to the hostility that follows.

-Except for others raised by those with BPD/NPD.
+Except for others raised by those with immature parents.

 What this group is like